dustinpfister/blog_posts/_posts/nodejs-process-stdout.md

 ## 3 - Conclusion

 So then that is all when it comes to standard output and nodejs scripts, at least as far as this post goes at least.
-However there is also the topic of working with [standard input](/2019/07/09/nodejs-process-stdin/) in a nodejs script also, for that I have a simular post on the strin stream of the porcess global.
-However to really get the hand of standard output, input, and many other little topics it migth be best to start working out some simple actualy [nodejs porject examples](/2021/03/16/nodejs-example/).
+However there is also the topic of working with [standard input](/2019/07/09/nodejs-process-stdin/) in a nodejs script also, for that I have a similar post on the stdin stream of the process global.
+However to really get the hand of standard output, input, and many other little topics it might be best to start working out some simple actually [nodejs project examples](/2021/03/16/nodejs-example/).

 I do have my main post on the [nodejs process global in general](/2018/02/11/nodejs-process/) that might be work checking out also.
 There is a lot to be aware of when it comes to this global, so it makes sense to work out at least a few basic examples, and simple projects to get the hang of things.